guanghuizhang0328/guanghuizhang0328.github.io/_pages/about.md

 News
 ======

+- 2025 Jul.
+7: Congratulations!
+Our paper entitled "Electroencephalographic (EEG) Analysis of Hue Perception Differences Between Art and Non-Art Majors: Insights from the P2 and P3 Components" was accepted by BMC Psychology.

 - 2025 Jun.
 16: Congratulations!
-Our paper entitled "Comparative Analysis of Color Emotional Perception in Art and Non-Art University Students: Hue, Saturation, and Brightness Effects in the Munsell Color System" was accepted by BMC Psychology. [doi:10.1186/s40359-025-03034-y](https://doi.org/10.1186/s40359-025-03034-y)
+Our paper entitled "Comparative Analysis of Color Emotional Perception in Art and Non-Art University Students:Hue, Saturation, and Brightness Effects in the Munsell Color System" was accepted by BMC Psychology. [doi:10.1186/s40359-025-03034-y](https://doi.org/10.1186/s40359-025-03034-y)

 - 2025 Jun.
 3: Congratulations!
 Our paper entitled "Assessing the impact of artifact correction and artifact rejection on the performance of SVM-and LDA-based decoding of EEG signals" was accepted by NeuroImage.[doi:10.1016/j.neuroimage.2025.121304](https://doi.org/10.1016/j.neuroimage.2025.121304)